Joint J.D./LL.M. in Taxation

 Students currently enrolled in the Law Center's J.D. program should apply to the J.D./LL.M. in Taxation joint degree program at the end of their second year of law school.
 Students must have completed Taxation I before the end of that semester in order to apply.
 Georgetown J.D. students interested in the joint J.D./LL.M. program are encouraged to take Taxation I during the Fall semester of their second year, and Taxation II during the Spring semester of that year, so that they may explore upper-level courses in Taxation during their third year and LL.M. semester.
 The application form and deadlines for Georgetown J.D. students are available on the Joint LL.M.
 Degree Programs Admissions page.

 Application Procedure for J.D.
 Students at Other Accredited U.S. Law Schools

 Students currently enrolled in a J.D. program at another law school may apply for admission to Georgetown Law's J.D./LL.M. in Taxation joint degree program.
 Students who are admitted to the program must apply to attend Georgetown as visiting students for their entire third year.
 Visiting students must take 12 credits in qualifying tax courses while visiting at Georgetown.
 Courses taken at the applicant's home school will not count toward the LL.M. degree.
 Those credits count toward the student's J.D. degree (which would be awarded by the law school from which the student visited) and toward the Tax LL.M. degree (which would be awarded by the Law Center upon successful completion of the required additional LL.M. credits).

-Please Note: An application to attend the Law Center as a visiting student will not be considered unless the law school from which the applicant is visiting authorizes the student's attendance and agrees to transfer the credits earned at the Law Center.
+Please Note: An application to attend the Law Center as a visiting student will not be considered unless the law school from which the applicant is visiting authorizes the student's attendance and agrees to transfer the credits earned at Georgetown Law.

 A visiting student seeking